techidaily/site-fox-friendly/source/_posts/new-in-2024-best-vistas-backgrounds-boosting-live-quality.md

 ![pngtree live streaming background](https://images.wondershare.com/filmora/article-images/2022/12/best-backgrounds-for-live-streaming-6.jpg)

-Pngtree is also an online platform where you will get png images, vectors, backgrounds, etc. It is another option to get the best static live-stream backgrounds in any size and niche, as it also has a great variety of these.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nWu29cqFjZA?si=TNZyCbPq68PQ0JIb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Pngtree is also an online platform where you will get png images, vectors, backgrounds, etc. It is another option to get the best static live-stream backgrounds in any size and niche, as it also has a great variety of these.

 ### 3\.
 [Movietools.info](https://movietools.info/)